kszabo10/lookup_rollup/README.md

 The following command will push the metadata to the newly created scratch org:

-- sf project deploy start --source-dir config/project-scratch-def.json --target-org lookup_rollup
-(where "path/to/source" denotes the source metadata).
+- sf project deploy start --target-org lookup_rollup (where "path/to/source" denotes the source metadata).

 # Usage